ansys/pyedb/doc/source/grpc_api/index.rst

    The default grpc flag value is `False` so by default uses PyEDB DotNet.
    PyEDB gRPC becomes the long term supported version and new features are only implemented into this one.
-Therefore we highly encourage users migrating to gRPC when possible to get the best user experience.
+Therefore users are highly encouraged migrating to gRPC when possible to get the best user experience.

 to enable PyEDB gRPC you have two options.